Retroperitoneal Fibrosis Overview

 - Severe abdominal pain with blood in the stool (due to death of intestinal tissue)

 Corticosteroids are tried first.
-Some health care providers also prescribe a drug called tamoxifen.
+Some health care providers also prescribe a medicine called tamoxifen.

 If corticosteroid treatment does not work, a biopsy should be done to confirm the diagnosis.
 Other medicines to suppress the immune system can be prescribed.